Gorilla tracking families in Rwanda | Gorilla tracking groups in Volcanoes park.

 - Karisimbi Family

 This gorilla tracking group split from Amahoro and formed by Charles who is now the alpha of this group.
 Umubano means neighborliness and has about 11 members who chose to follow Charles when he left Amahoro group.
 Ubumwe and Charles had to go to battle when the later couldn’t take orders from the former anymore and when the later walked away, he took along with him some members and they formed family of their own.

-The name Hirwa means lucky one and it was formed after some members from Group 13 and some Sabyinyo came together to form a group thus the reason they are few in number.
+Hirwa means lucky one .
+The group was formed after some members from Group 13 and some Sabyinyo came together.
 They are only 9 in a family.
-It is a new family but it is a very strong group and the alpha does protect its members against all threats.
+A new family but it is a very strong group and the alpha does protect its members against all threats.

-This family has 11 members with Bwenge as the silverback and it’s commonly found the Karisoke slopes.
-It was formed in 2007 after Bwenge deserted his former group to form his and he was later followed by some females from different families.
+Bwenge has 11 members with Bwenge as the silverback and it’s commonly found the Karisoke slopes.
+Formed in 2007 after Bwenge deserted his former group to form his and he was later followed by some females from different families.
 Tracking this group is also hectic because you have to hike up the hill which takes about 3 hours as the trails are often very muddy and slippery.
 Important to note about this group is that it featured in the “Gorillas in the Mist” the movie.

 This family is commonly seen around Karisimbi.
-It has 11 members including 2 silverbacks and just like the name suggests “being on the move”, this is often on the move from one location to another thus the reason it is hard to track.
+This group has 11 members including 2 silverbacks and just like the name suggests “being on the move”.
+The group is often on the move from one location to another thus the reason it is hard to track.
 To find them, you might have to walk a really long journey if not the whole day searching for them.

 Rwanda offers about 80 gorilla permits in total per day and tracking starts at 8 am following a briefing done at the headquarters.
 Every group of people is given an hour to spend with the gorillas once they meet them in the jungle you can be certain that you find gorillas any time of the year when you decided to visit the Rwanda for gorilla trekking.